 Babies and juveniles need to get around 70% of their calories from animal/insect protein and 30% from plant matter.
 When they are fully grown, that ratio will flip to 70% plant matter and 30% protein.
 You’ll need to gradually adjust your beardie’s diet over time accordingly.

-But while plants might form a relatively small part of a baby beardie’s diet, it is still essential, as it will be their main source of calcium, an essential nutrient for lizards throughout their lives.
+But while plants might form a relatively small part of a baby beardie’s diet, it is still essential, as it will be their main source of

 Insufficient Calcium

-• Hatchlings require 650 mg of calcium
+- Hatchlings require 650 mg of

-• Juveniles require around 1,100 mg of calcium
+calcium - Juveniles require around 1,100 mg of

-• Young adults need around 1,300 mg of calcium
+calcium - Young adults need around 1,300 mg of

-• Adults need around 1,500 mg of calcium.
+calcium - Adults need around 1,500 mg of

-Add to this the fact that beardies can only use the calcium that they successfully ingest if they get enough vitamin D3.
-They get this principally from sunlight, though supplements are also available.
+Add to this the fact that beardies can only use the

 Read our complete guide to the bearded dragon diet here.